F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

         - **rootCertificate**
         - The Certificate Authority root certificate, used to validate the client certificate.
 Certificate verification can be disabled by setting allowSelfSignedCert=true.
 Must be formatted as a 1-line string, with literal new line characters.

+      * - 1.36
+        - **customOpts**
+        - Various options to configure Kafka client.

+      * -
+        - **format**
+        - Toggles formatting of data.

+      * -
+        - **partitionerType**
+        - Allows the message to be sent using a chosen partitioning strategy.

+      * -
+        - **partitionKey**
+        - Key used to lookup a partition.

 **IMPORTANT**: The following declaration includes the additional properties shown in the table.
 If you attempt to use this declaration on a previous version, it will fail.
-On previous versions, remove the highlighted line(s), and the comma from the previous line.

 Example Declaration:

 .. literalinclude:: ../examples/declarations/consumers/Kafka/kafka.json
     :language: json
     :linenos:
-    :emphasize-lines: 24-41

 |